geotools/geotools/docs/user/library/opengis/filter.rst

 Introduction
 ^^^^^^^^^^^^

-The Filer specification defines a the **filter** data structure used to perform selection.
+The Filter specification defines the ``filter`` data structure used to perform selection.
-A subset of this data structure is used to define **expressions** to define, calculate or extract information.
+A subset of this data structure is used to define ``expressions`` to define, calculate or extract information.

 * Here is an example of using filter and expression together::